judexzhu/knowledgebase/burnin-fabric-basic.md

-# Extended Fabric Burn-In Tests for Nodes.
+# Extended Testing - Basic Fabric Burn-In Tests for Nodes.

 This page gives a brief description of what burn-in tests should be run on nodes that have an Interconnect Card: